0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 - You can quickly learn how the data in that VLAN or System by looking at the metric that you are set up
 - You can statistically create a baseline (What computer is talking to, how often it does that, and many more questions that you could come up with your own)

-Just like a general or CEO you need glass panel of information ready for you to look at every morning and determined whether shit happend or not
+Just like a general or CEO you need glass panel of information ready for you to look at every morning and determined whether shit happend or not.

 ### Familiar with the ticketing system

-Most of the time if you are a young analyst you will have to do ticketing (case management) I don't like this but this is something you must do, although it is the simplest form of security task it is also one of the most important ones
+Most of the time if you are a young analyst you will have to do ticketing (case management) I don't like this but this is something you must do, although it is the simplest form of security task it is also one of the most important ones.

+But khuong, why? well because:
+-

 ### Get to know the people in your IT Envinroment and surround yourself with people who are in the security field

-Okay, It is true that you need to have a list of systems and who is the owner of it, and learn by asking what is normal to them, rather than just figure it out youself, being a cyber security is like a
+Absolutely, maintaining a system ownership list is crucial.
+It's much faster and likely more accurate to inquire about typical behavior from the owners themselves, rather than attempting to figure it out independently.
+However, be mindful of potential bias or misinformation - it's always wise to pursue verification for complete accuracy.

+**Surround yourself with Cyber Security folks**

 Join a community and follow people on Twitter, here are some channels, and people you need to follow

+**VN Cyber Security folks**

+-

 **Twitter**